What is attachment parenting and why is it so important?

 Making sure your child sleeps is so important.
 Noticing their natural sleep rhythms, and signs of tiredness.

-This is just as essential as making sure they eat healthy!
+This is just as essential as making sure they eat healthily!

 Getting your child on to a routine is important BUT do not keep them awake when they are tired, or force them to sleep when they are not tired for the sake of routine.

 Establish a Routine to unwind for bedtime, as well as for naps.
-Be consistent, allow your baby to expect whats next and help the to unwind and prepare for sleep.
+Be consistent, allow your baby to expect whats next and help them to unwind and prepare for sleep.

 Older children can share a room to continue this practice.
 Sleeping alone is a pretty new concept in the Western world.

 My daughters (4 and 5) have shared a room since they were 2 and 3 and often they like to sleep in the same bed!
 Do not discourage this unless they really disrupt each other.